ShreyasG85/ShreyasG85.github.io/README.md

 ---

-I fabricate nanoelectronic devices in the Micronova cleanroom and design circuits through simulation and scripted layout.
+Research Assistant at Aalto University and Master's student in Engineering Physics, specializing in nanofabrication of nanoelectronic devices.
+Hands-on experience across the full cleanroom process flow - lithography, thin-film deposition, etching and electroplating — with licensed tool operation in the Micronova cleanroom.
+Work focuses on fabrication process development for nanoelectronic devices, combining hands-on cleanroom work with EM simulation and Python-driven design.
+Have experience in device characterization, process optimization and translating simulation results into fabrication-ready designs.
+I Enjoy solving practical process challenges and turning research methods into repeatable and reliable results.
 This repository collects code, simulation work and measurement results.

 ---